 Find your path to a bachelor’s degree in nursing

-Please note: In an effort to serve our students safely and efficiently, the College of Nursing is now conducting all advising appointments during the remote instruction period via ZOOM.
-Once an appointment has been scheduled, students will receive a confirmation email with their ZOOM advising appointment call-in details.
-Students should contact their advisor using the provided ZOOM web link or call-in number at their scheduled appointment time.
-Please continue to monitor the university’s Coronavirus (COVID-19) website for the latest updates.
+Please note: In an effort to serve our students safely and efficiently, the College of Nursing is conducting all advising appointments via phone or Zoom.
+Once an appointment has been scheduled, students will receive a confirmation email with their Zoom advising appointment call-in details.
+Students should contact their advisor using the provided Zoom web link or call-in number at their scheduled appointment time.
+Please continue to monitor the university’s Coronavirus (COVID-19) website for updates.

 Are you an RN with a Non-Nursing Bachelor’s Degree?

 There’s a graduate program available for you.
 Licensed RNs who have completed an AS in Nursing or diploma nursing program and have earned a non-nursing bachelor’s degree may apply to an MSN or DNP program with prerequisite courses.

 - Integrate concepts from liberal education with nursing curriculum to enhance critical thinking and implementation of quality care.

 - Integrate principles of leadership and management through intra- and inter- disciplinary collaborations to address client needs and outcomes.

 - Foster scholarship in nursing practice through identification of emerging health care problems, appraising current evidence, and its potential for application to improve outcomes.

 - Demonstrate effective professional communication as part of an interdisciplinary team, collaborating to provide for optimal health outcomes.

 - Analyze the health care policy process for the improvement of health care for all.